jagotu/BACIL/thesis_text/thesis_text.md

 }
 ```

 ### Values and locations

-Another batch of important design decisions is related to values and their storage.
-As specified in ECMA-335, the values can have the following "homes":
+As specified in ECMA-335, values can have the following "homes":

 > **I.12.1.6.1 Homes for values**
 > The **home** of a data value is where it is stored for possible reuse.
 The CLI directly supports the following home locations: